canonical/openthread-border-router-snap/Thread-device.md

 ```

 ### 5. Running the Matter Thread Lighting Device:
-Connect the dongle to a USB port, then use `minicom` to run the lighting app:
+Connect the dongle to a USB port, then use `minicom` to open a serial consol and start the lighting app:
 ```bash
 sudo apt install minicom
 sudo minicom -D /dev/ttyACM0 -b 115200